-Named The Annex after its location within the Annex neighbourhood of Toronto, the latest marijuana store by Superette is a 500-square-foot cannabis dispensary-cum-hangout space for local young adults.
+Named The Annex after its location within the Annex neighbourhood of Toronto, the latest marijuana store by Superette is a 500-square-foot cannabis dispensary-cum-hangout-space for local young adults.

 For the new space, the company turned to the "convivial spirit" of the college canteen for inspiration, aiming to appeal to the student demographic walking through its doors.

-"Taking design cues from the convivial spirit of the college canteen, The Annex offers a one of a kind experience where students aged 19 and above can conveniently purchase and consume cannabis, as well as work and socialize," said Superette founder Drummond Munro.
+"Taking design cues from the convivial spirit of the college canteen, The Annex offers a one of a kind experience where students aged 19 and above can conveniently purchase and consume cannabis, as well as work and socialise," said Superette founder Drummond Munro.

 "This is a very student-friendly neighbourhood and we love the idea of servicing this demographic in a way that no one has yet – giving them something unique and unexpected," he told Dezeen.

 Full of entertaining colours and quirky objects, The Annex's floors are covered in green and white square tiles which match the awnings on the store's exterior.